-Do your students seem restless, tired, or antsy during your lessons?
-They need to move!
-It is recommended kids get 60 minutes of activity each day to stay healthy.
-But, during the cold weather season, indoor recess may be happening more often, and kids aren’t playing outside after school.
+As a teacher of Kinder, you are probably very aware that your students need to have plenty of opportunities to move around while they are learning.
+This is especially true at the beginning of the school year when everyone (even the teacher) is adjusting to the new schedule!
+If your students seem restless, tired, or antsy during your lessons, they need to move!
+It is recommended children get 60 minutes of activity each day to stay healthy.
+But, during inclement, or even very hot weather, indoor recess may happen more often, and in addition, many students aren’t playing much outside after school.

 The answer is integrating the movement into your lesson and learning.
 Expecting tired and wiggly children to attend the whole school day will most likely require you to reteach since they aren’t engaged.
 On the other hand, allowing movement in the classroom will save you time, since they are learning and moving at the same time.
 It will also keep the students engaged, excited, and they’ll forget that they’re learning.
 For those kinesthetic learners, using movement to learn or practice a concept will help them retain the information.

 Think about when you sit in long meetings or training sessions; it’s hard to pay attention, stay engaged, and remember everything that was said.
 It’s the same for kids.
 They need to move and they need breaks.
 Moving at the same time as learning can help blood flow to the brain, and it helps the brain learn and stay awake.